Skip to main content

 Partial Final Invoice

-Issued after a partial completion of the contract, but just before the final invoice.
+Issued after partial contract fulfillment but shortly before the final invoice.

 Seller → Buyer